DakobedBard/dsi-spark/individual.md

 ## Part 3: Spark for Data Processing

-  We will now explore airline data.
-The data are stored on S3 so you will need your AWS access key and secret access key.
+  We will now explore some airline data.
+The data are stored on S3 so you will need to get two things set up:

-### Side Note About Personal Credentials
+   - put your AWS access key and secret access key in your `.bash_profile`
+   - start a notebook / script using the provided bash scripts to launch spark with the required packages to read data from S3

+### 3.0.1: Storing your AWS credentials

   It's good practice to keep personal credentials stored in environment variables set in your bash profile so that you don't have to hard code their values into your solutions.